 - All employees need this number and ultimately it will determine the level of benefits and retirement pension you may earn.
 It is also a quick method of refunding any monies that you may claim when you leave the country.

 - You also need your NI number to register with the health service and get free treatment.

-- You will find your NI number on your NI card.
+- Your NI number can be found on your NI card.